California License Renewal: Step-by-Step

 • Mail

-Online, phone, and mail renewals are available if the driver has a still-valid license, under age 70, and does not have legal issues from not appearing in court.
-Also, the renewal cannot take place if the last 2 renewals were don’t through these methods, or if they hold an out-of-state driver’s license.
+Online, phone and mail renewals are available if the driver has a still-valid license, is under age 70, and does not have legal issues from not appearing in court.
+Also, the renewal cannot take place if the last two renewals were don’t through these methods or if they hold an out-of-state driver’s license.

-Note #1: You cannot do a renewal online, by mail, or over-the-phone if your personal information and address have changed.
-Or, if you have a suspended license from a serious incident.
+Note #1: You cannot renew online, by mail, or over the phone if your personal information and address have changed.
+Or if you have a suspended license from a serious incident.
 Visit the local office if this applies.

 How to Renew Your California License